awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-se-platform.md

 The folders that you map using this namespace must be actual folders in the root of your source bundle\.
 You cannot map a path to a folder in a JAR file\.

 Elastic Beanstalk provides many configuration options for customizing your environment\.
 In addition to configuration files, you can also set configuration options using the console, saved configurations, the EB CLI, or the AWS CLI\.
-See [Configuration Options](command-options.md) for more information\.
+See [Configuration options](command-options.md) for more information\.

-## Amazon Linux 2 Considerations<a name="java-se-al2"></a>
+## Amazon Linux 2 considerations<a name="java-se-al2"></a>

 |  |
 | --- |
 | AWS Elastic Beanstalk support for Amazon Linux 2 is in beta release and is subject to change\. |

 Elastic Beanstalk provides Amazon Linux 2 Java SE platform versions for *Amazon Corretto 8* and *Amazon Corretto 11*\.
-The Corretto platform versions are different than previous Java SE platform versions based on Amazon Linux AMI in a few ways, both generic \(apply to all Amazon Linux 2 platforms\) and platform specific \(apply to Corretto Amazon Linux 2 platform versions\)\.
-For details see [Migrating Your Elastic Beanstalk Linux Application to Amazon Linux 2](using-features.migration-al.md)\.
+The Corretto platform versions are different than previous Java SE platform versions based on Amazon Linux AMI in a few ways, both generic \(apply to all Amazon Linux 2 platforms\) and platform specific \(apply to Amazon Linux 2 Corretto platform versions\)\.
+For details, see [Migrating your Elastic Beanstalk Linux application to Amazon Linux 2](using-features.migration-al.md)\.

 We recommend that you provide a source bundle \(ZIP file\) containing your application and a `Procfile`\.
 This way you precisely control which processes Elastic Beanstalk runs for your application and which arguments these processes receive\.